 Places like Thailand, Vietnam, and Cambodia are popular Southeast Asia destinations so people will go anyway.
 Overall, you just have to take the basic safety precautions and not be too worried about it.

-????
-20 best places to travel in Asia solo
+Here are the best places to travel in Asia for solo travelers:

 Plan your trip to Taipei:

 For those who are interested in cityscapes, Kuala Lumpur is one of the best places to visit in Asia.
 Malaysia in general is an underrated travel destination but there are so many activities and experiences here.
 It is also less crowded with tourists – only people who know KL will go to KL.

 The nightlife is bustling so there will be room for meeting people while traveling solo.
 Malaysian food has a big influence on many Asian countries so this is something good to explore for foodies.

 It is also a progressive country that is on its way to being a first-world country.
 Although it is predominantly Muslim, Malaysia is lenient to visitors – they do not require dress codes for foreigners.

 Boracay is one of the best places to travel in Asia for solo travel and is the most popular in the Philippines.
 The island is known for its beautiful beaches, crystal clear waters, and stunning sunset views.

 Traveled there for my 25th birthday and had the time of my life!
 Boracay is relatively safe and the locals are super friendly.
 The only thing is that the island can turn into a tourist trap if one is not careful.

 During my stay, there were dozens of locals selling me overpriced items.
 I even got “scammed” with the hair braids.
 I wouldn’t recommend it to anyone.

 The colorful hair braids looked really cool so I wanted to try them too.
 Unfortunately, after getting my hair done, I was charged more than what I was quoted because apparently, the threads cost extra.